-Last time we found how to find the perfect pot size for autoflowering plants and now we need to see what to put in that pot.
+Last time we found how to find the perfect pot size for autoflowering plants and now we need to see what to put in those pots.

-Almost all autoflowering cannabis plants are very tough and can grow in almost any soil but how well they can grow is another question.
+Almost all autoflowering cannabis plants are very tough and can grow in any soil but how well they can grow and how much yield they can produce are very crucial questions to ask yourself.

-Most of the commercial cross-breed hybrids are very picky and can stay very short and yield very small amounts if they don’t receive adequate soil or soilless mix.
-When buying your soil/soilless mix you need to think about some aspects that are involved in the plants well being.
+Most of the commercial cross-breed hybrids are very picky, can stay very short and yield very small yields if they don’t receive adequate nutrients and aeration from that soil or soilless mix.
+When buying your soil/soilless mix you need to think about all the aspects that are involved in the plants well being.

 Light or heavy